ffhibnese/ffhibnese.github.io/index.md

       <li>2019-2020  WeChat applet development project for campus market trading.</li>
       <p>As the team leader, he is mainly responsible for the front-end development and interface building of WeChat applet.</p>
       <li>2021.12-2022.8  The federated learning project cooperated by ICES Lab and China Unicom Payment Corporation.</li>
       <p>In the early stage, he was responsible for the research and learning of homomorphic encryption algorithm and the research of federated learning algorithms such as logical regression under semi-homomorphic encryption.
 In the middle stage, he is responsible for the deployment of the stand-alone FATE framework and the operation and implementation of the FATE federated learning algorithm.
-He has done experiments and written technical documents for many times, which have been highly praised by teachers.</p>
+In the later stage, he is responsible for cross-version transplant of  vertical federated model merge , and writing the report for final check.He has done experiments and written technical documents for many times, which have been highly praised by teachers.</p>
       <li>2022.3-2022.7   Internship in the ITML of Tsinghua University. </li>
       <p>He mainly study federal/distributed gradient compression algorithm and gradient based leak attack.
 So far, he have read more than 20 papers, reproduced a number of experiments, and written nearly 40 pages of reports.
 During this period, he assist his fellow to finish an article and contribute it to INFOCOM.</p>
     </td>